Matthias-Merzenich/qfind/readme.txt

-qfind v2.1
+qfind v2.2

-qfind is a spaceship search program for Conway's Game of Life and other Life-like cellular automata written by Matthias Merzenich.
+qfind is a spaceship search program for Conway's Game of Life and related cellular automata written by Matthias Merzenich.
 It is based on David Eppstein's gfind and zdr's zfind search programs.
-Additional code and suggestions were provided by Paul Tooke, Tomas Rokicki, Aidan F. Pierce, and Adam P. Goucher.
+Additional code and suggestions were provided by Paul Tooke, Tomas Rokicki, praosylen, and Adam P. Goucher.

 Three scripts are included: